 The vast majority of photos taken on your wedding day will be taken from about an hour before your ceremony start time up until just after you sit down for dinner.
 If your wedding ceremony is starting at 1:00pm or later 8 hours of coverage is going to get you everything from the end of prep to the start of the party.

-Newfoundland Wedding Photographer Darren Hatt agrees - "Our most popular package is 8 hours.
+Newfoundland Wedding Photographer Darren Hatt says - "Our most popular package is 8 hours.
 It covers most couples from prep to first dances".

 Detail photos can be taken at anytime on your wedding day.

 Will I miss out on detail photos if my photographer is not at my morning prep?